-As noted in the Project Description, the proposed project would replace the existing Mesa Court Commons building with a new combined commons/student residence hall building in the same location and which is adjacent to other residence buildings in Mesa Court; therefore, the building would not be anticipated to represent a unique land use that would attract or stimulate criminal activities and would not require new police protection services or facilities.
+As noted in the Project Description, the proposed project would construct a classroom building; therefore, the building would not be anticipated to represent a unique land use that would attract or stimulate criminal activities and would not require new police protection services or facilities.
 The UCI Police Department, which is housed in the UCI Public Services Building, located on East Peltason Drive provides all police services (patrol, investigation, crime prevention education, and related law enforcement duties) for the campus and was renovated prior to adoption of the 2007 LRDP.
 The LRDP FEIR indicated that the Department provides an acceptable level of service of one officer per 1,000 persons in the population (LRDP FEIR Vol I page 4.11-3).

 The LRDP FEIR determined that demands on police protection services for UCI are likely to increase with campus population growth and that some expansion or renovation of existing facilities or construction of new facilities may be required to maintain adequate service levels (LRDP FEIR Vol I page 4.11-8).
-However, as the proposed MCEP would provide new space for an existing campus facility and the new student beds proposed are consistent with the 2007 LRDP, it would not be anticipated to result in a substantial increase in calls for police protection service, which would require construction of new facilities, the construction of which could cause significant environmental impacts.
+As the proposed UEC is consistent with the 2007 LRDP, it would not be anticipated to result in a substantial increase in calls for police protection service, which would require construction of new facilities, the construction of which could cause significant environmental impacts.
 Further, no significant impacts associated with additional police facilities were anticipated in the LRDP FEIR (LRDP FEIR Vol I page 4.11-9).